syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Export-and-Import-Annotations.md

 ## Exporting annotations

-Export information about annotations in files/stream in FDF and XFDF formats.
+Export information about annotations to files/stream in FDF and XFDF formats.

 ### Exporting annotations from file